apiotrow/apiotrow.github.io/_posts/2014-08-19-Gravity-and-Balance.md

 <a href="https://rawgit.com/apiotrow/UnityExperiments/master/balance/balance.html"><img src="/assets/2014-08-19/balancesc.png"></a>

 I also added to a project I didn't think would go anywhere.
 It started out as an attempt to make a game where you leap from planet to planet, coming under the effect of their gravitational fields as you neared them.
 As I worked on it, I moved away from that and just ended up wanting to make an orbit simulation.
-I was interested in how some of the "planetary systems" I was making were tending toward equilibrium.
-So I decided to work on a solar system type thing, where each planet interacted realistically with every other planet.
-I went balls out and decided to do minimal work with Unity's interface, instead opting to generate as much as I could within the code.
+I was interested in how some of the planetary systems I was making were tending toward equilibrium.
+So I decided to work on a solar system type thing, where each planet was subject to the gravitational pull of every other planet.
+I went balls out and decided to do minimal work with Unity's interface, opting instead to generate as much as I could within the code.
 I ended up with some pretty sick loops.
 Check em:

 {% highlight c# %}